Therapy?: Collaborations and other appearances

 Therapy? collaborated with the short-lived rap group Fatal (part of the Soul Assassin camp, not to be confused with the hip hop artist Fatal) on the track "Come and Die" from the soundtrack to the 1993 film Judgment Night.
 Cairns has contributed vocals and guitar to various recordings with different bands throughout the years – "Jonestown Mind" (1994) and "Waiting For Earthquakes" (2001) by The Almighty, "Rehab" (2000) by UK band Manchild, "Radio" (2001) by UK band Dog Toffee (although this version remains unreleased), "Gleason" (2002) by Northern Irish band Throat, "Get Your Groove On" (2003) by The Wildhearts, "F8" (2005) by This Is Menace, "The Second Triumvirate of Lavonia" (2009) by Italian band Inferno, "Crisis?
 What Crisis?" and "Ignite" (2014) by UK band Thirty Six Strategies and "Celebrating Sinking" (2015) by Ricky Warwick.
 Therapy? appear on the 2005 "Welt Turbojugend Tage" DVD, performing three songs live in Hamburg.
 Therapy?, along with Biohazard and Gunshot, contributed with remixes on Pitchshifter's 1995 album, The Remix War.

 Some of their songs were used in movies and video games.
-"Auto Surgery" and "Teethgrinder" are featured on Electronic Arts' video game Road Rash for the 3DO, Saturn, and PlayStation consoles while "Nowhere" is featured on EA Sports's video game "NCAA Football 2006" for the Xbox, GameCube, and PlayStation 2 consoles.
+"Auto Surgery" and "Teethgrinder" are featured on Electronic Arts' video game Road Rash for the 3DO, Sega Saturn, and PlayStation consoles, while "Nowhere" is featured on EA Sports's video game NCAA Football 2006 for the Xbox, GameCube, and PlayStation 2 consoles.

-"Accelerator" appears in Dominic Sena's 1993 movie Kalifornia while "He's Not That Kind of Girl" and "God Kicks" appear in John Carney's 2001 movie On The Edge, starring Cillian Murphy.
+"Accelerator" appears in Dominic Sena's 1993 movie Kalifornia while "He's Not That Kind of Girl" and "God Kicks" appear in John Carney's 2001 movie On the Edge, starring Cillian Murphy.
 "Screamager" and "Nowhere" are heard on the first series of the BBC sitcom Game On.
 "Speedball" appears in the movie S.F.W.

 Influences

 Therapy? covered Black Sabbath's "Iron Man", and other songs such The Police's "Invisible Sun", The Misfits' "Where Eagles Dare", The Smiths' "Vicar in a Tutu" and Turbonegro's "Denim Demon".
-Cairns cited in his other favorite bands, Siouxsie and the Banshees for the album Juju, and Captain Beefheart and his Magic Band for the album Trout Mask Replica.
+Cairns cited in his other favorite bands, Siouxsie and the Banshees for John McGeoch's guitar playing on the album Juju, and Captain Beefheart and his Magic Band for the album Trout Mask Replica.
+Other influences they have cited include Stiff Little Fingers, the Undertones, the Ruts, the Outcasts, Rudi, FUAL, Pink Turds In Space, LMS, Strontium Dogs, the Membranes, Sonic Youth, Captain Beefheart, Minor Threat, Operation Ivy, Funkadelic, James Brown, Squirrel Bait, Snuff, Die Kreuzen, Minutemen, Big Black, N.W.A, Public Enemy, Silverfish, Stretcheads, the Stooges and MC5.

-Influences from bands such as Sonic Youth, The Jesus Lizard, Hüsker Dü, Big Black, Killing Joke and Helmet can also be heard in Therapy?'s music.

 The band's songs and artwork often reference the work of Irish novelist and playwright Samuel Beckett.

+Equipment

+Andy Cairns uses several Gibson SG and a Gibson Explorer.
+He has changed his effects pedals a few times.
+As of November 2023, he used a small pedalboard powered by a T-Rex Fuel Tank Junior: Boss Chromatic Tuner → Electro-Harmonix POG Nano → Marshall SV-1 Supervibe → Boss Digital Delay.